starknet-edu/starknetbook/src/ch02-15-01-cairo-fuzzer.md

-# Cairo-fuzzer
+# Cairo-Fuzzer

-[Cairo-fuzzer](https://github.com/FuzzingLabs/cairo-fuzzer) is a tool designed for smart contract developers to assess security.
+[Cairo-Fuzzer](https://github.com/FuzzingLabs/cairo-fuzzer) is a tool designed for smart contract developers to assess security.
 It operates both independently and as a library.

 ## Features